 2. A detailed brief will definitely ease your task

 Communication is the key!
-The moment you have locked on-to a writer for a project, start working on a brief.
-The time spent initially in detailing the process of the work will reduce the time spent on re-works and back and forth emails.
-If you are looking for the writer to create a blog, ensure that you go about the brief with scrutiny.
+The moment you have locked on to a writer for a project, start working on a brief.
+The time spent initially in detailing the process of the work will reduce the time spent on reworks and back-and-forth emails.
+If you are looking for a writer to create a blog, ensure that you go about the brief with scrutiny.
 Make them aware of the steps that your company follows when they write a blog.
-Link an example of a blog post that reflects what you are looking and list the key facts that the freelance writer needs in their copy.
+Link an example of a blog post that reflects what you are looking for and list the key facts that the freelance writer needs in their copy.

 3. Be sure about the writer's editing skills

 The writer that you plan to work with might not be aware of what you are looking for.
 It is always good to maintain clear communication.
 Tell them your company's story.
-Bring them in cognisance with the ideologies of your business, so they can be in sync with your requirements.
+Bring them in cognizance of the ideologies of your business so that they can be in sync with your requirements.

-Spend time on the initial hand-holding; no matter how long it takes to rest assured that you can maintain a smooth partnership with your remote freelance writer.
+Spend time on the initial hand-holding; no matter how long it takes, rest assured that you can maintain a smooth partnership with your remote freelance writer.

 Let’s hear from you on how we can positively contribute to your goals!